 This section of the Great Divide Mountain Bike Route is entirely within Montana.
 The route begins at the border and quickly enters forested backcountry.
-It skirts the western border of Glacier National Park.
+It skirts the western border of Glacier National Park along North Fork Flathead River.
 The route goes through towns every 4-5 days for restocking supplies.
-You'll either be going over passes or riding through valleys enroute to the next climb, and it's considered the most challenging portion of the entire route.
-You'll go through historic mining regions lying between Seely Lake and Polaris, Montana.
-In addition to a sampling of some of its finest backcountry, two of the state's largest cities are encountered- Butte and Helena, the state capital.
-Fascinating historic sites beckon in both communities, so plan to lay over at least a day in each.
+You'll either be going over passes or riding through valleys en route to the next climb, and it's considered the most challenging portion of the entire route.
+You'll go through historic mining regions lying between Seeley Lake and Helena, Montana.
+Fascinating historic sites beckon in the state’s capital of Helena, so plan to lay over at least a day to catch them.

 Excellent map, used on the ACA's Great Divide, Canada II outing of July 2017.
 The two modifications I would make are 1. a warning that the Smith-Dorrien Spray Rd can be highly unpleasant with deep gravel, and an 80 kph speed limit that can leave cyclists hidden in the wake of dust, which extends over 10 meters high.
 Thus, aim for patience and low-traffic hours.
 This road was the site of a clavicular fracture and thus removal of 20% of our original group, may he Recover In Peace ( one of 5 people) 2.
 A phone number could? be included that would give riders a report of recent bear activity/sightings in the area?
 Bears get an awful lot of attention, fear.
 Getting the latest "forecast" and a chance to talk to informed local personnel might greatly diminish such anxiety.